 A successful claim will ease the financial burden on a claimant enabling them to focus on rehabilitation.
 Our network of expert law firms have helped families claim compensation for a wide range of severe conditions and injuries.
 Injury and illness categorised as serious and catastrophic include poisoning, eye injuries and deep vein thrombosis.

-Under a CFA, Lossiemouth injury claimants will also not have to pay any fees upfront.
+Lossiemouth injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Lossiemouth, Moray and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Lossiemouth, Moray and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?